 On hiking trips you can use various accessories for increasing your performance and comfort.
 However, not every gadget is useful for every hiker.
-In this hiking accessories guide we explain the function of different hiking accessories as well as how to properly use them on the trails.
-This guide includes the eight most frequently used hiking accessories; trekking poles, compasses, GPS devices, watches, headlamps, hydration systems, sunglasses and sun creams.
-Throughout the article you will also find links to other articles with additional information to complement the overview that this hiking accessories guide should provide.
+In this guide to hiking accessories we explain the function of different hiking accessories as well as how to properly use them on the trails.
+There are of course dozens of different hiking accessories, but here we included the eight most frequently used hiking accessories, namely: Trekking poles, compasses, GPS devices, watches, headlamps, hydration systems, sunglasses and sun creams.
+Throughout the article you will also find links to other articles with additional information to complement the overview that this guide to hiking accessories should provide.

 Function: Reduce the strain on legs